Alejogb1/job-board/blog-data/how-can-custom-data-be-integrated-into-blockchain-chaincode-during-deployment.md

 id: "how-can-custom-data-be-integrated-into-blockchain-chaincode-during-deployment"
 ---

-Alright, let's tackle this.
-Been around the block a few times with distributed ledger tech, and integrating custom data during chaincode deployment is something that’s come up more frequently than you might think.
+Alright,  Been around the block a few times with distributed ledger tech, and integrating custom data during chaincode deployment is something that’s come up more frequently than you might think.
 It's not always straightforward, and sometimes it requires a bit of creative problem-solving.
 Let’s break down how I’ve approached this challenge in the past.

 The crucial aspect here is understanding that chaincode, or smart contracts, typically gets installed and instantiated on a blockchain network *before* any transactional data is typically processed.
 However, we often find ourselves needing to preload or configure chaincode with specific initial values or configuration parameters.
 This is where injecting custom data during deployment becomes essential.